morpheusgraphql/morpheus-graphql/README.md

 - for for all other unions will be generated new object type. for types without record syntaxt, fields will be automatally indexed.

-- all empty constructors in union will be summed in type `<tyConName>Enum` (e.g `CharacterEnum`), this enum will be wrapped in `CharacterEnumObject` and this type will be added to union member.
+- all empty constructors in union will be summed in type `<tyConName>Enum` (e.g `CharacterEnum`), this enum will be wrapped in `CharacterEnumObject` and added to union members.

 ### Scalar types